caiodelgadonew/tools/README.md

-# Caio Delgado Tools
+# Workstation Tools

 This repository contains scripts to automate and speedup the workflow and preparation for my machine.

 > **_Disclaimer_** :
-> Those scripts are ubuntu related, for other distributions you'll need to adapt it
+> Those scripts are ubuntu related with major version 18+, for other distributions you'll need to adapt it
 ___

 ## Prepare Workstation